guzey/guzey.github.io1/_posts/2016-06-09-hierarchies-of-status.md

 Thanks to [Daniel Klein](https://twitter.com/othercriteria) for letting me bounce my ideas off him.

-My thinking on the topic is heavily influenced by Slate Star Codex's Scott Alexander, spicifically:
+My thinking on the topic is heavily influenced by Slate Star Codex's Scott Alexander, specifically:

 [Burdens](http://slatestarcodex.com/2014/08/16/burdens/) and [The Parable of the Talents](http://slatestarcodex.com/2015/01/31/the-parable-of-the-talents/)